-17. Financial instruments
+17. Financial risk management objectives and policies

 The Scheme's investments are managed by Funds SA predominantly by the appointment of investment managers as determined by the Funds SA Board.
 Each investment manager is required to invest the assets in accordance with the terms of a written mandate.
 The Funds SA Board has determined that the appointment of these managers is appropriate for the Scheme and is in accordance with the Scheme's investment strategy.
 The Funds SA Board obtains regular reports from each manager on the nature of the investments made on its behalf and the associated risks.